jungmyung-lee/lifestep-internship/project6/README.md

 ## Limitations and Reflections

-### Limited Dataset Size
+### Limited Dataset Size and Controlled Data Conditions

-The dataset used in this project is relatively small (**N = 107**), which limits the coverage of diverse shooting-form variations.
+The dataset used in this project is relatively small (**N = 107**) and was collected in a **controlled instructional environment** with a single fixed camera and a sagittal (side) view.

-Under this constraint, the project prioritizes **domain-informed feature design and regularized model structures** over high-capacity deep architectures, emphasizing stability and interpretability.
+While this setup ensures consistency and low noise in pose extraction, it limits viewpoint diversity and environmental variability.
+As a result, the reported regression performance (e.g., MAE and R²) should not be interpreted as direct indicators of unconstrained real-world generalization.

+Under broader and more diverse recording conditions, model performance is expected to decrease initially, but would provide a more realistic estimate of robustness.

 ---